lfzkoala/lfzkoala.github.io/_posts/2025-11-30-tether-gold-usdc-circle-btc-crypto.md

 You don’t have to think USDC is perfect to see the contrast.
 One issuer is making an explicit macro bet, using its equity to buy Bitcoin, gold and opaque loans, and choosing to be regulated out of El Salvador.
 The other is basically trying to look as boring as a dollar money-market fund and live as close as possible to the U.S. financial system.

 In a “normal” world where nothing dramatic happens, this difference shows up slowly.
-More institutions choose USDC as their default on-chain dollar for regulated use cases — tokenized T-bills, RWA products, payment flows that touch banks and auditors.
+More institutions choose USDC as their default on-chain dollar for regulated use cases, e.g., tokenized T-bills, RWA products, payment flows that touch banks and auditors.
 Tether continues to dominate the offshore, high-velocity trading and arbitrage universe.
 Market share gradually converges but USDT remains king for a long time.

 In a world where USDT has a real wobble, the difference shows up all at once.
 Any serious depeg or regulatory hit to Tether would almost instantly trigger a flight to perceived safety.
 Some of that money would exit crypto entirely, but a large chunk would look for the “least bad” on-chain dollar, and today that is clearly USDC and a handful of bank-issued stablecoins.